Published August 1st, 2023 @ 8:33 am EDT by Michael

 Ex-Machine

-The argument that “this is just how escape rooms are” doesn’t hold up.
-Yes, many escape rooms overcomplicate simple tasks, but it doesn’t make for a quality experience.
+Many non-enthusiasts would say, “so what?
+You know it’s a game, right?”
+But the argument that “this is just how escape rooms are” doesn’t hold up.
+Yes, many escape rooms over-complicate simple tasks, but it doesn’t make for a quality experience.
 A few interesting toys, embodying puzzles based in irrelevant math and an ambiguous way of giving the player feedback, were a welcome distraction from the room’s plot (whose details were not clear to us).

 Conundroom